Chris1320/SetupGuides/Operating Systems/WSL/Kali Linux WSL.md

 wsl --install kali-linux
 ```

+> [!TIP] It is recommended that you [install from the Microsoft Store](https://www.microsoft.com/store/productId/9PKR34TNCV07) instead.

 It will start downloading the distribution and after a few minutes you will be asked for a new UNIX username and password.
 When you finished setting up the your new Kali Linux credentials, update the system.

 ```bash